VivekKrPatel/Recipe_Management_Service/README.md

 - `ArrayList<>`
 ---
 ## Summary
-This API is a `Spring Boot` project that is about Patients making appointments with Doctors.
+This API is a `Spring Boot` project that is about users making recipes.
 In this project request is sent from the client on HTTP in JSON body or from path variable and stored in object then response is sent back from the server by JSON format to the client.
+Kindly refer application.properties to build connection with mysql database.